 — Sprite Atlas Tutorial —

 Now that we have a texture atlas created, we can put it to use in an SDL2 application.
 This tutorial will demonstrate how that's done, by rendering a demo scene using some of the sprites available in the atlas.
-Compile the code using make, and then run it with ./atlas04.
+Extract the archive, run cmake CMakeLists.txt, followed by make, and then run it with ./atlas04.
 An SDL2 window will open, displaying the scene above.
 To exit, close the window.

 A quick word on the file layout changes.
 You'll notice that the gfx directory now only contains the atlas.png file, and that the atlas.json file lives in the data directory.
 In addition, the individual sprites have been moved into the dev directory.
 In order to create the sprite atlas, we now run a script using ./createAtlas.sh.
 This script uses the files in dev/gfx to generate the atlas, then moves the resulting atlas files into gfx and data:

 #!/bin/bash -e cd dev ../gen04 -dir gfx mv atlas.png ../gfx/ mv atlas.json ../data/

 The reason for this is so that we don't have both the atlas and the individual files in the gfx directory, which would make building an archive for distribution more difficult.
 The shell script helps us in this regard, as we need just ignore the entire dev directory.